abdxdev/AI-LaTeX-Helper/README.md

 To use the AI LaTeX Helper, follow these steps:

 1. Obtain a Google Cloud API key from [Google AI Studio](https://aistudio.google.com/apikey).
-2. Set the API key in the extension settings to enable the AI LaTeX Helper.
+2. Open the command palette (Ctrl+Shift+P) and run "abd-dev: Set Gemini API Key" to securely set your API key.
 3. Ensure you are inside `$...$` in Markdown files or Markdown cells in Jupyter notebooks to receive LaTeX equation suggestions.

 ## Features